 The history of tourism: The Grand Tour Era

+The Grand Tour era is an important part of the history of tourism.
 The era of the Grand Tour (1613-1785) was when tourism as we know it really came into play.
 Starting with the most wealthy in society, people travelled to learn.
 It was fashionable, and soon became a status symbol in its own way.
 Those who were ‘coming of age’ would travel throughout Europe to see art, architecture, science and more in countries other than their own.
 Generally the most visited places were France, Switzerland, Germany and Italy.
 Each ‘Grand Tour’ would last a couple of years.
 People would travel by carriage, and be accompanied by someone older to take care of them.

 This changed slightly with the introduction of the industrial revolution in around 1750.
 Economic and social structures were changed forever.
 The revolution meant that lengthy journeys such as a Grand Tour trip were no longer particularly viable for many people.
 Factory life and business management, and indeed modern industrialism as a whole, led to people becoming more tied down.